 As I’ve mentioned in passing on this site and on Facebook, I’ve decided to start dating again.
-Thanks to dating texting advice, now I am more cautious about whom to date, and can avoid feeling broken this time.
+Now I am more cautious about whom to date, and can avoid feeling broken this time.
 I’ve been divorced for two years now and for most of that time I was absolutely content being single/alone, more recently I’ve felt like meeting new people and having some fun.

 Although about as soon as I’ve started I’ve felt quitting.
 It’s time consuming, filled with anxiety, and I’ve encountered some not very nice people, at least the anxiety in know i can deal by using natural medicine like these top Delta 8 THC carts.
 I’m not exactly shy but I’m not outgoing and meeting a new person makes me very nervous.
 People who’ve known me for awhile are surprised when I mention this though – apparently I project a facade of confidence.

 My divorce forced me to make more practical changes with my life such as having primary parental responsibilities and adapting to less than half of the income that I had been living on.
 I dealt with that and made the necessary adjustments.
 Since I felt like I had no control over my life, I decided to take control of my weight and lost about 30 lbs.
 I also started this site as a distraction.